wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

 2. YouTube transcript fetching may be blocked by YouTube when coming from Vercel IP addresses
 3. YouTube returns different page structures when accessed from cloud providers vs. residential IPs
 4. The regex pattern used to extract captions data was failing on certain videos
+5. The podcast metadata API was failing with an "Unauthorized" error, likely due to YouTube API key issues or restrictions

 ## Implemented Solution